innovationOUtside/tm129-robotics2020/content/04_Robot_Lab/Section_00_02.md

 ```

 <!-- #region activity=true hidden=true -->
-In terms of the relative trade off between one or two sensors, the single sensor approach would likely be cheaper, but the two sensor approach is more general: the two sensor robot follow the line or either edge, whereas the control programme for the single sensor solution confines the robot to following a specific edge.
+In terms of the relative trade off between one or two sensors, the single sensor approach would likely be cheaper, but the two sensor approach is more general: the two sensor robot follow the line or either edge, whereas the control program for the single sensor solution confines the robot to following a specific edge.
 <!-- #endregion -->

 ## Summary